-Health Gorilla has announced our intention to become one of the first designated QHINs* in the U.S. under the Trusted Exchange Framework and Common Agreement (TEFCA).
+Health Gorilla intends to apply to become one of the first designated QHINs in the U.S. under the Trusted Exchange Framework and Common Agreement (TEFCA).

-As a QHIN, Health Gorilla will securely exchange data with other QHINs, connect our existing and future participants to a robust healthcare network, and partner with Health Information Networks (HINs) that will be required to connect to and exchange data with QHINs.
+If designated as a QHIN, Health Gorilla would securely exchange data with other QHINs, connect current and future participants to a robust healthcare network, and reduce the technical burden of integrating with individual exchanges.

-The first is Patient360, which is available as a web-based application or through our FHIR-based clinical APIs.
-Patient360 supports a diverse set of clinical use cases and satisfies the treatment, payment, health care operations, benefits determination, and public health exchange purposes by allowing the entire healthcare ecosystem to seamlessly access and exchange data.
+Patient360 is our core data exchange platform, available as a web-based application and FHIR-based API.
+Patient360 supports a diverse set of clinical use cases, satisfying the treatment, payment, health care operations, benefits determination, and public health exchange purposes, allowing all healthcare stakeholders to seamlessly access and exchange data.

-Our other product, which addresses the individual access purpose, is Patient Access.
-Patient Access enables individuals to securely access their comprehensive health records using IAL-2 compliant methods and allows them to share their electronic health records (EHR) with providers or other trusted organizations via our mobile app or API-integrated product.
+My360 supports the Individual Access Services (IAS), which enables individuals to securely access their comprehensive health records using IAL-2 compliant methods.
+Any patient can share their electronic health record (EHR) data with providers or other trusted organizations via our mobile app or API-integrated product.

-We were an early adopter of FHIR, and have built a FHIR-native data platform with substantial analytical capabilities that is compliant with FHIR R4 profiles to ensure scalable medical record retrieval.
+We were an early adopter of FHIR and have built a FHIR-native data platform with substantial analytical capabilities that is compliant with FHIR R4 profiles to ensure scalable medical record data retrieval.
 Our library of APIs and software products that power fundamental healthcare workflows and data exchange scenarios enables an easy “on-ramp” to the national exchange of data and makes Health Gorilla uniquely positioned to successfully and sustainably serve as one of the first QHINs.

 *No organizations are currently "designated" as QHINs under the Trusted Exchange Framework and Common Agreement (TEFCA) model.
-However, Health Gorilla intends to go through the formal qualification process as those requirements and the application process are finalized.
+However, Health Gorilla intends to go through the formal application process as the process and requirements are finalized.